rivolli/mfe/README.md

 ls.metafeatures()
 ```

 Several measures return more than one value.
-To agregate them, post processed methods can be used.
+To aggregate them, post processed methods can be used.
 It is possible to compute min, max, mean, median, kurtosis, standard deviation, among others (see the `post.processing` documentation for more details).
 The default methods are the `mean` and the `sd`.
 For instance:

 ```{r}
 ## Compute all measures using min, median and max